NSS Legislative and Grassroots Action Center

 - NSS Legislative Blitzes

-For the first time ever, the NSS with the Alliance for Space Development is taking our critical advocacy to the virtual domain!
-Due to the evolving situation with COVID-19, along with recommendations from the CDC and the city of Washington DC, the Alliance for Space Development has decided to cancel this year’s March Storm event (which had been scheduled for March 15-19 in Washington DC) and instead move to virtual meetings for the remainder of the year.
+Once again, NSS with the Alliance for Space Development is taking our critical advocacy to the virtual domain!
+Due to the continuing situation with COVID-19, along with recommendations from the CDC and the city of Washington DC, the Alliance for Space Development has decided to keep this year’s March Storm event in the same virtual format we used for our successful 2020 Virtual Advocacy Event.

 Virtual training will be provided for all signups.
 Our training will include specifics on who we are, what we are advocating for, and how to participate in these virtual meetings.
 We make sure that everyone can contribute to our advocacy efforts regardless of prior experience.
 Don’t be afraid to sign up if it’s your first time advocating!